jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 Note that Module Static objects are automatically also Type Static.

-##### Static Procedures
+##### Static Commands

-###### Procedure Static Procedures
+###### Command Static Commands

-If you not just make a single procedure object Procedure Static, but the whole procedure Procedure Static, then all objects in the procedure are Procedure Static.
+If you not just make a single command object Command Static, but the whole command Command Static, then all objects in the command are Command Static.

-###### Type Static Procedures
+###### Type Static Commands

-If you make a procedure, not an object, Type Static, then the procedure static objects inside the procedure are also static for the whole type.
+If you make a command, not an object, Type Static, then the command static objects inside the command are also static for the whole type.

-Another effect of making a procedure Type Static is that you can call the procedure even through an object that isn’t created.
+Another effect of making a command Type Static is that you can call the command even through an object that isn’t created.

-Type Static objects and procedures can be accessed even though an uncreated object symbol, but non Type Static procedures and objects can *not* be accessed unless the object symbol is created.
+Type Static objects and commands can be accessed even though an uncreated object symbol, but non Type Static commands and objects can *not* be accessed unless the object symbol is created.

-###### Module Static Procedures
+###### Module Static Commands

-The rules of Type Static procedures also apply to Module Static procedures.
-Only Type Static procedures’ objects are static to *all instances* of the module.
+The rules of Type Static commands also apply to Module Static commands.
+Only Type Static commands’ objects are static to *all instances* of the module.

 ##### Type Create and Destroy

 ###### Type Create and Destroy

-In order to initialize and terminate objects and procedures static to the type, object symbols have a Type Create and a Type Destroy system procedure.
-The Type Create procedure of an object symbol is called long before the object symbol is created and becomes a created object.
-The Type Create procedure is called when a module object is created.
-The Type Create procedures of any ancestor object symbol of the module is called, but not of the object symbols in sub modules.
-Those object symbols’ Type Create procedures are called only when the sub module is created.
-Many object symbols might not even have a Type Create procedure.
+In order to initialize and terminate objects and commands static to the type, object symbols have a Type Create and a Type Destroy system command.
+The Type Create command of an object symbol is called long before the object symbol is created and becomes a created object.
+The Type Create command is called when a module object is created.
+The Type Create commands of any ancestor object symbol of the module is called, but not of the object symbols in sub modules.
+Those object symbols’ Type Create commands are called only when the sub module is created.
+Many object symbols might not even have a Type Create command.

-The Type Destroy procedure is called when the module instance is Destroyed.
+The Type Destroy command is called when the module instance is Destroyed.
 Beware not to uninitialize Module Static members of the type, because those belong to all instances of the module, not just the instance of the module that’s being destroyed.

-Note that you can only initialize the members static to the type in the Type Create procedure, not instance members.
-This is not a restriction that the Type Create procedure imposes.
-It’s just that the Type Create procedure is called before any object is created and you could only access non static members through a created object, so at the time the Type Create procedure is run, instance objects and procedures are accessible.
+Note that you can only initialize the members static to the type in the Type Create command, not instance members.
+This is not a restriction that the Type Create command imposes.
+It’s just that the Type Create command is called before any object is created and you could only access non static members through a created object, so at the time the Type Create command is run, instance objects and commands are accessible.

 Type Create is stuck right at the end of the module’s Object Create.